Thab310/Thab310/README.md

 ### About me :)
 - 🔭 I'm currently building a 🧠 Golang application using a distributed system design pattern (Microservices)
-- 🌱 I’m currently preparing for my *CKS* exam.
+- 🌱 I’m currently preparing for my *AWS AI Cloud Practitioner* exam.
 - 👯 I’m looking to collaborate on AWS, K8s and GO projects
 - :computer: Most used line of code: `go test` `terraform apply-auto-approve`
 - 🥅 2025 Goals: become a k8s kubestronaut👨🏿‍🚀, build a k8s homelab from scratch, master Golang, and build an end-to-end go microservice.